MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-common-scenarios.md

 ---
-title: "Common use cases for table update policies"
+title: "Common scenarios for using table update policies"
-description: "Learn about common use cases that can use table update policies to perform complex transformations and save the results to destination tables." ms.topic: conceptual ms.date: 02/15/2024
+description: "Learn about common scenarios that can use table update policies to perform complex transformations and save the results to destination tables." ms.topic: conceptual ms.date: 03/06/2024
 ---
-# Common use cases for table update policies
+# What are common scenarios for using table update policies

-This section describes some well-known use cases that use update policies.
-Consider adopting these use cases when your circumstances are similar.
+This section describes some well-known scenarios that use update policies.
+Consider adopting these scenarios when your circumstances are similar.

+In this article, you learn about the following common scenarios:

 ## Medallion architecture data enrichment